Compare Ozone Generators for Disinfection & Odor Removal

-A shock ozone generator can kill mold and remove mold odors from surfaces.
-However, it takes approximately 1,000
+A shock ozone generator can kill mold in the air and on surfaces.
+However, it takes approximately 1,000 milligrams

-Low-power ozone generators may leave a temporary ozone scent in a large space, but they won't kill mold and musty
+Low-power ozone generators leave an ozone scent in a large space, but they won't kill mold.
+The same musty odors

-can remove mold from an entire house with a small or unspecified amount of ozone and rely on the consumer's trust
+ozone generators can remove mold from an entire house with a small or unspecified amount of ozone and rely on the

 Safely Performing a Shock Ozone

-Anyone who observes precautions and follows the manufacturer directions can safely perform an ozone treatment
+Any responsible person who observes precautions and follows the manufacturer directions can safely perform an

-of an unoccupied space.
-A shock ozone treatment refers to an enclosed area that has reached a high enough level
+ozone treatment of an unoccupied space.
+A shock ozone treatment refers to an enclosed area that has reached a high

-of ozone exposure to perform a useful amount of cleaning and air purification.
-A minimum ozone concentration of
+enough level of ozone exposure to perform a useful amount of cleaning and air purification.
+In testing conducted

 The ozone treatment may take anywhere from a few minutes to over an hour depending on the size of the space and